-241 100 01 Landscape - single image featuring an expanse of scenery (layout and features of land or water); could include sunsets, seascapes, day or night scenes 241 100 02 People - single image featuring a person or people in an informal, photojournalistic or edgy/artistic manner 241 100 19 Portrait - single image featuring a subject or subjects in a posed, formal setting.
-Background, posing, and lighting techniques are key components, and props may be used 241 100 18 Self Portrait - single image of the photographer taken by the photographer.
+241 100 01 Landscape - single image featuring an expanse of scenery (layout and features of land or water); could include sunsets, seascapes, day or night scenes 241 100 02 People - single image featuring a person or people in an informal, photojournalistic or edgy/artistic manner

+- 241 100 19 Portrait single image featuring a subject or subjects in a posed, formal setting.

+Background, posing, and lighting techniques are key components, and props may be used - 241 100 18_Self Portrait single image of the photographer taken by the photographer.
 May include others in the photo.
-Photo should "memorialize' a time and/or place for the photographer and an explanation of what is being memorialized MUST be included on the explanation card 241 100 03 Animals - single image featuring one or more animals (including insects, fish, birds, etc.) 241 100 04 Plants - single image featuring plants, flowers, leaves, trees, etc. 241 100 05 Architectural single image featuring man-made structures such as buildings, bridges, etc. No sculptures or garden art 241 100 06 Other Interesting subject - single image featuring subjects or techniques of interest that do not fit in the above classes 241 100 07 Texture - single image featuring the texture(s) of an object or subject, with emphasis on use of light, angle, and composition 241 100 08 Still Life - single image featuring an arrangement of objects (incapable of movement on their own), which are arranged by the photographer, with emphasis on the use of lighting and composition 241 100 09 Action / Movement - single image capturing a subject that is in motion showing either stop-motion or the effect of motion 241 100 10 Panoramic - single image of any subject, produced in panoramic format either in the camera using software for image stitching, or by cropping, where the panoramic ratio adds to the effect of the image 241 100 11 Photojournalism - multiple print images (maximum 20) of any size or shape that depict a series (several images on one topic) or tell a story (showing several steps of an event or activity).
+Photo should "memorialize' a time and/or place for the photographer and an explanation of what is being memorialized MUST be included on the explanation card - 241 100 03 Animals - single image featuring one or more animals (including insects, fish, birds, etc.) - 241 100 04 Plants - single image featuring plants, flowers, leaves, trees, etc. - 241 100 05 Architectural single image featuring man-made structures such as buildings, bridges, etc. No sculptures or garden art - 241 100 06 Other Interesting subject - single image featuring subjects or techniques of interest that do not fit in the above classes - 241 100 07 Texture single image featuring the texture(s) of an object or subject, with emphasis on use of light, angle, and composition

+- 241 100 08 Still Life - single image featuring an arrangement of objects (incapable of movement on their own), which are arranged by the photographer, with emphasis on the use of lighting and composition - 241 100 09 Action / Movement - single image capturing a subject that is in motion showing either stop-motion or the effect of motion - 241 100 10_Panoramic single image of any subject, produced in panoramic format either in the camera using software for image stitching, or by cropping, where the panoramic ratio adds to the effect of the image. - 241 100 11 Photojournalism multiple print images (maximum 20) of any size or shape that depict a series (several images on one topic) or tell a story (showing several steps of an event or activity).
 Mounted on one story board not to exceed 16" x 20".
 Captions are optional.
 Final exhibit may be a single composite image.
-Photo album pages or memory book pages are not allowed.
-241 100 12 Creative process - single image that has been altered after-capture either through film or digital processing or printing techniques.
+Photo album pages or memory book pages are not allowed. - 241 100 12 Creative process single image that has been altered after-capture either through film or digital processing or printing techniques.
+Techniques must be used with skill and knowledge, and not be limited to pre-programmed digital filters.
 Includes computer enhancement beyond basic corrections of cropping, color and brightness correction, and red eye removal.
 The effect/artistry of the image should be enhanced by the work done.
 Finished exhibit must include: 1) the original image, 2) the final image, and 3) a detailed description of the techniques used/work done and why.
-The final exhibit may be a single composite image of the three requirements, or individually mounted on a single piece of mat board.
-241 100 16 Creative uses - one item showing the use or display of images in a creative manner.
+The final exhibit may be a single composite image of the three requirements, or individually mounted on a single piece of mat board. - 241 100 16_Creative uses one item showing the use or display of images in a creative manner.
 Images and the item must be the work of the member.
-Possibilities include: transfer to fabric or wood, shadow box or 3 dimensional display, note/post cards, calendars, posters, photo album or memory book pages, etc.
+Possibilities include: transfer to fabric or wood, shadow box or 3 dimensional display, note/post cards, calendars, posters, photo album or memory book pages, etc. - 241 100 17Technical Challenge one image showing advanced growth in one or more techniques the exhibitor chooses.
+You must thoroughly explain skills used to capture the image or the process used and how you achieved your image using them on the explanation card.